Liemberger-Partners/easycalc/README.md

 - **Mr. Giap Minh Bui** from the Asian Development Bank has checked, corrected and completed the Vietnamese lanaguage version!
 Really appreciated!
 - **Mr. Josaia Tagivetaua** has spotted a translation issue in the annual water balance and brought it immediately to my attention.
 Thank you!
 - **Ralf de Groot** from Waternet spotted a mistake in the French translation and made me aware that Average Pressure was not defined - I have added now (w.s.p.).
 Hartelijk dank!
-- My friend **Bambos Charalambous** added another language, in his email to me he wrote: "At long last…. after using the EasyCalc so many times and in so many studies I made time to translate it into the Greek language 😊😊😊… I have to say it has been long overdue…." - thnak you Bambos, really appreciated!
+- My friend **Bambos Charalambous** added another language, in his email to me he wrote: "At long last…. after using the EasyCalc so many times and in so many studies I made time to translate it into the Greek language 😊😊😊… I have to say it has been long overdue…." - thank you Bambos, really appreciated!